A quantum information method for early universe with non-trivial sound speed: Summary and discussion

 To determine the evolution of Krylov complexity, the key step involves numerically solving for two parameters: $\phi_k$ and $r_k$.
 In this work, we present the evolution equations for these parameters under non-trivial sound speed for the firs time, derived from the Schrödinger equation \eqref{schrodinger equation} as given in Eqs. \eqref{rk evolution} and \eqref{phik evolution}.
 Using these equations, Fig. \ref{fig: op s rk} clearly illustrates the behavior of $r_k$, showing that greater deviations from the standard case (denoted by $\xi$) lead to larger amplitudes of $r_k$ during its evolution.
 As for $\phi_k$, more pronounced distinctions arise between the standard case and non-trivial sound speed models, as seen in Figs. \ref{fig: op s phi} and \ref{fig: op s phi1}, where $\xi = 0.02$ serves as a critical value distinguishing the two scenarios.

 Fig. \ref{fig: op s KC} clearly shows the evolution of Krylov complexity: it grows exponentially during inflation, decays toward a constant in the radiation-dominated (RD) era, and exhibits a peak in the matter-dominated (MD) epoch.
 While all cases follow a similar trend, a key difference from \cite{Parker:2018yvk} is that, although the early universe remains a chaotic system, the Krylov complexity does not saturate to a fixed value, both for non-trivial sound speed and standard cases, consistent with our previous findings \cite{Li:2024kfm}.
+Unlike many finite-dimensional chaotic systems where Krylov complexity eventually reaches a constant saturation value, our results show different trend.
+This distinction arises from the infinite-dimensional nature of the Hilbert space associated with the continuous mode evolution in an expanding universe.

 For completeness, we also analyze the Krylov entropy, which quantifies the disorder of operator evolution in the Arnoldi space (a generalized Krylov space) and serves as a complement to Krylov complexity.
 Fig. \ref{fig: op s KE} reveals distinct evolutionary behavior of the Krylov entropy under non-trivial sound speed, particularly for $\xi = 0.02$ and larger values.
 During inflation, the standard case exhibits exponential growth, consistent with \cite{Zhai:2024odw}, while for $\xi = 0.02$, the entropy peaks before horizon exit and then saturates to a constant.
 In the RD era, the overall trend for $\xi = 0.02$ is also altered, converging again to a constant.
 During MD, the behavior is similar across cases, with the value of $\xi$ mainly affecting the amplitude of the Krylov entropy.